dianapulatova/Progressive-Budget/README.md

  ## Questions

-  If you have any questions about the repo, feel free to contact me at [Daina Pulatova](dianapulatovaa@gmail.com)
+  If you have any questions about the repo, feel free to contact me at <dianapulatovaa@gmail.com>